 Ask a mom if things are going well in her marriage.
 Chances are, she’ll say yes.
 But, give her a glass of wine and ask her if she ever gets angry at her husband.
-Chances are she’ll snort the Chardonnay right out her nose because the answer to that question is so obviously yes.
+She’ll likely snort that Chardonnay right out her nose.
+Because the answer to that question is so obviously, “Yes!”

 Ready to explode?
 Check.

 If you’re a mom you know this already.
 We don’t just get mad at our spouses.
-We get mad at our kids.
-We get mad at our mothers.
-We get mad at the driver who cuts us off at the stoplight.
-We get mad at ourselves.
+Anger rises at our kids.
+And we get mad at our mothers.
+At the driver who cuts us off at the stoplight.
+Moreover, we get mad at ourselves.

 Even when we may want to try to hide it (or feel pressured to hide it for fear of being labeled a “bad mom” or “bad wife”), the rage comes out.